 Soft and Fluffy Idli with Idli Rava(Idli Sooji) recipe |How to ferment batter in Instant Pot and make soft Idli.

 Idli Dosa and Sambhar are one of the most popular dishes from South Indian Cuisine.
 Who doesn’t like soft fluffy idlis, crispy dosa and little sweet , spicy and tangy Sambhar??!!
-Originated in South India, these are now a favourite of majority of North Indian and even has fans all over the world.
+Originated in South India, these are now a favourite of majority of North Indians and even has fans all over the world.

 I learned making good Idli with my experiments and with the help of my friends and neighbors in Mumbai.
 So, If you too struggle with getting soft and fluffy idli and right fermented batter, do read this post thoroughly and patiently!!
 It is a long post.. the pointers given will surely help you if you are in a place with harsh winters.